 Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Drilling geology results reported herein relate to diamond drill hole FRCD007 at the BP33 Prospect on EL29698.
-FRCD007 was drilled during January and February 2018, but assays not yet received.
+Drilling geology results reported herein relate to RC and DD drill holes at the BP33 Prospect on ELs 29698 and 30015 DDH holes FMRD004, FMRD005 and FRMD007 were drilled during January and February 2018 - assays not yet received for FRMD007.
 The azimuth of Core's drill holes is oriented approximately perpendicular to the interpreted strike of the mineralised trend.
 Holes are oblique in a dip sense (see Section).
+Core's RC drill spoils are collected into two sub-samples: 1 metre split sample, homogenized and cone split at the cyclone and then calico-bagged.
+Usually these weigh 2-3 kg.
+30-40 kg primary sample is collected in green bags and retained until assays have been returned and deemed reliable for reporting purposes.
 The companies DDH core samples are quarter core, cut longitudinally along a consistent line between 0.3m and 1m in length.
 Drilling techniques • Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
-Drilling technique used by Core and reported herein comprises standard track-mounted DDH rig using HQ core assembly (triple tube), drilling muds or water as required, wireline setup.
-The rig is operated by WDA Drilling Services, Humpty Doo NT.:
+Drilling technique used by Core and reported herein comprises: standard Reverse Circulation (RC) 4 and 3⁄4 inch face sampling hammer (5.5 inch diameter bit).
+The rig used is a multipurpose wheel mounted UDR1000 and running a 1600 CFM 500 psi compressor/booster combo.
+The rig is operated by WDA Drilling Services, Humpty Doo NT.